bruno-lang/bruno-lang.github.io/learn/index.md

 		fn mul [*] :: Int a -> Int b -> Int

-The `plus` function is bound to `+` operator, the `mul` function to `*` (within each namespace this _alias_ has to be unambiguous).
+The `plus` function is bound to `+` operator, the `mul` function to `*` (within each namespace this operator _alias_ has to be unambiguous).

 		'1 + '2 * '3 == ('1 + '2) * '3

-If not set in parentheses `'1 + '2 * '3` will be evaluated left to right resulting in `'9` not `'7`.
+If not set in parentheses `'1 + '2 * '3` will be evaluated left to right resulting in `'9`, not `'7`.

 >  Instead of dealing with operator precedence (what is really hard and most of
-> all ineffectual to memorise) only parentheses have to applied correctly
+> all ineffectual to memorise) only parentheses have to be applied correctly
-> (what is really simple).
-Operators are really just a name alias.
+> (what is easy to apply and check and memorise).
+So operators are really just a name alias.

 ### Branches and Cases
 There is a single control flow construct directly embedded in a function